IsaacWatt-zz/Orb-Game/README.md

 Ice
 ```

-Each obsticle is created with a constructor that looks as follows, this specific example highlights the `createFixture` for a `brick`.
+Each obstacle is created with a constructor that looks as follows, this specific example highlights the `createFixture` for a `brick`.
 ```lua
 function brick:init(world, x, y)
     -- add child to scene